devmikh/serval-net-client/README.md

 ## Description

 Serval-net is a social media platform allowing users to share their thoughts with other users.
 Currently it is in the early stage of the development, having limited number of functions available for use.
-Demo version is available at this [link](https://serval-net-client.vercel.app/).

 <a id="current-features"></a>